PurpleCrumpets/ColourPaletteExtractor/README.md

 # ColourPaletteExtractor

 ColourPaletteExtractor is a simple tool to generate the colour palette of an image.
 Built using Python, it can be used on a computer running either Windows 10, or a Mac running macOS Mojave (10.14) or later.
-While the macOS version *may* run on a computer running a Linux operating system, there is no guarantee that it will work; it is recommended that the is compiled from the source code.
+While the source code *may* run on a computer running a Linux operating system, there is no guarantee that it will work; further tweaks may be necessary.

 ## 1) Licencing
     ColourPaletteExtractor Copyright (C) 2021  Tim Churchfield